marcocharlie/advice-app/README.md

 The application is structured as follows:

 - api (backend Go JSON-RPC application):
-    - adapter: contains the logic for external web comunication (retrieving advices list from the external source).
+    - adapter: contains the logic for external web comunication (retrieving advice list from the external source).
     - cmd: contains the entrypoints of the main application and the logic to expose information on a JSON-RPC channel.
     - config: contains the default configuration file.
     - data: contains the logic to retrieve data from database (Redis).